 So let’s define some terms.
-Lambda is the relationship between the vehicle dry mass that correlates to propellant, and phi is the relationship between vehicle dry mass that correlates to gross mass.
+Lambda is the relationship between the vehicle dry mass that correlates to propellant, and phi is the relationship between vehicle dry mass that correlates to initial mass.

-We plug these definitions into an equation for gross mass, and I simplified things by just going ahead and combining the propellant-sensitive mass into (1+lambda)*propellant_mass.
-Then I went ahead and replaced propellant mass with the expression from the rocket equation that related propellant mass to gross mass, and now I had the equation entirely in terms of payload mass and gross mass, which is exactly what I was after.
+We plug these definitions into an equation for initial mass, and I simplified things by just going ahead and combining the propellant-sensitive mass into (1+lambda)*propellant_mass.
+Then I went ahead and replaced propellant mass with the expression from the rocket equation that related propellant mass to initial mass, and now I had the equation entirely in terms of payload mass and initial mass, which is exactly what I was after.

 Then it was a matter of doing the algebra to simplify things down until I had an expression for payload fraction like I did before.

 Take a look at the final equation.
 You’ll note a few things.
-The first one is that if phi is zero, then the expression is just the same as the one I derived before.
+The first one is that if phi is zero, then the expression is just the same as the one I derived yesterday.
 The second one is how lambda and phi impact the payload fraction differently.
-You can see that the effect of lambda is reduced somewhat by the mass ratio having one subtracted from it, but that phi has no such reduction.
+You can see that the effect of lambda is reduced somewhat by having the propellant mass fraction multiplied by it (and the PMF is always less than one) but that phi has no such reduction.